 Emotional and mental wellbeing

-The strain of caring on your emotional and or mental wellbeing can be immense, but support is available.
+As a carer the strain on your emotional and/or mental wellbeing can be immense, but support is available.

 You should make an appointment to see your GP if you've been feeling down or depressed or your anxiety is having an impact on your daily life.

 Emotional health is about how you're feeling and how well you can cope with your day to day life.